 - Employment purposes: working internationally as a job assignment, interviewing, attending conferences, or meeting with clients

 Work Status and DACA Applications

 Many individuals will request a work permit at the same time they complete their DACA application.
 These can be approved together, allowing the person to work legally in the US.
 It is important to remember that applicants are not eligible to work until their receive approval and their permit.

 Get Help from a Qualified Duluth DACA Lawyer

 Often called the “Dreamer” program, DACA is a valuable way to stay safe within the US until you decide on your future.
 It can be a confusing and stressful process that takes time to complete successfully.
 Working with a qualified Duluth DACA lawyer gives you the experience, knowledge, and support you need to gain the documentation to help you live and work in America in accordance with the law.

 At Barrios & Virguez, we understand the complexities around this policy and how to use it for your needs.
 We specialize in all aspects of immigration law, including naturalization and fighting deportation.
-Schedule a free consultation using our convenient online form or call us today.
+Schedule a consultation using our convenient online form or call us today.